-The annual train show is one of my 4.5-year-old son Miles’ favorite things to see, and this is his third year in a row attending.
-The show combines two major “attractions,” model trains and model architecture, with the buildings of New York City, complete with bridges, made out of plants (remember, this is the Botanical Gardens).
+The annual train show is one of my 4.5-year-old son’s favorite things to see, and this is his third year in a row attending.
+The show combines major “attractions,” model trains and model architecture, with the buildings of New York City, complete with bridges, made out of plants (remember, this is the Botanical Gardens).

-The Holiday Train Show was about the same as previous years, with a few new buildings (Penn Station before it was torn down to build Madison Square Garden, for example) but as the audience are generally older folks and younger children, it’s unlikely they’ll remember what they saw the previous time.
+The Holiday Train Show was about the same as previous years, with a few new buildings but younger children are unlikely to remember what they saw the previous time.

-Building highlights include Yankee Stadium, the Empire State Building, the Apollo Theater, and the Brooklyn Bridge.
+Building highlights among the 175 featured include Yankee Stadium, the Empire State Building, the Apollo Theater, and the Brooklyn Bridge.
 They even have the Little Red Lighthouse to complement the George Washington Bridge.
-The trains are all large scale and extremely cool.
+The trains are all large-scale and extremely cool.
 The kids like to get close-up (unfortunately, there is very little you can actually touch) and it’s also fun to watch the trains go overhead across the bridges.

-The Holiday Train Show can get very crowded, especially during peak season, which is why I suggested we get our tickets for the start of the day at 10 a.m.
-Tickets are timed, which means that you can’t enter until the time on your pre-purchased ticket, but once you are in, you can stay in as long as you like.
+The Holiday Train Show can get very crowded, especially during peak season, which is why I suggest getting tickets for the start of the day Tickets are timed, which means you can’t enter until the time on your pre-purchased ticket, but once you are in, you can stay in as long as you like.